 You are here

-Tens of thousands of indigenous Sahrawis are caught in the middle of the long-stagnant conflict.
+Tens of thousands of hungry civilians could find themselves caught in the middle of a biometrics standoff.